About

 Cannabis policy is changing rapidly.

 With increased public acceptance of the medicinal and recreational use of cannabis, regulations are changing across the globe.
 Yet each country, state, county and town regulates marijuana differently.
 Laws and policies often conflict.
 Within any given community, heated debate often erupts over the details of legalization.
 What permits will be required, for who and what?
-How will these changes impact or benefit the environment and community?
+How will these changes impact the environment and community?
+Who benefits from policy and who is left behind?

 Shifting pressures affect communities and the environment.

 New policies disrupt not only agricultural practices and balance sheets, but also social and ecological relationships.
-Whether permitted or not, growing cannabis can be speculative and uncertain, a high-risk livelihood.
-Compared to common crops, cannabis farmers face volatile policy, local hostility, and meager resources.
+Whether permitted or not, growing cannabis can be a speculative, high-risk livelihood.
+Compared to common crops, cannabis farmers face volatile policy, social hostility, bureaucratic burdens and meager resources to support permitted production.
 The reverberating impacts of policy change on communities and the environment remain unknown.
 Our research aims to fill that gap in knowledge to inform future policy and practice.

 We investigate the growing pains of rapid change in cannabis policy and practice.
 In our research, we ask: what strategies will support an equitable, effective and environmentally sustainable cannabis agriculture?